Siarl/sd-project-2020-VU/docs/assignment3.md

 is the interface **Interactable**.
 The classes **Player**, **Items** and **Actions** are all realizations of **Interactable**, as they use in some way the functions within the interface to handle to different commands that apply to the player, items in the game, and actions that a player can take in a scene. \
 The **Interactable** interface defines two methods, which deal with command handling within the game.
 It has an interface named **Callback** which deals with outgoing messages in the CLI during gameplay.
-The *listCommands(Game)* lists the possible commands that can be written by the player at a particular game state.
+The *listHandledCommands(Game)* lists the possible commands that can be written by the player at a particular game state.
+The *handleCommand(Command, Callback)* actually handles the command.

-Word Count: 2808
+Word Count: 2903

 ## Object diagrams
 Author(s): Koen van den Burg